1 Helpful / 3 Not

 3 Helpful / 0 Not

 Cons: Careful on the holes underneath the power lines, you could run into dirt bike riders as well as throw an errant disc into a backyard of an unfriendly resident.
-The area back in this area is pretty sketchy as you get far away from the main park.
 Later parts of the course come very close to the soccer fields.
 Joggers, walkers, and family gatherings are all in play the last five or so holes.

 Other Thoughts: This has become one of my new favorite courses in the metroplex.